jpdacunha/fa-ia-poc/readme.md

 For each poc, an application is generated from a [prompt](https://github.com/jpdacunha/fa-ia-poc/tree/main/prompts) provided to an AI ([Bolt](https://bolt.new)) .

 ## Scenarios
-This project presents two scenarios of generating an Angular application from screenshots.
+This project presents scenarios of generating an Angular application from screenshots.
 Below is the description of both scenarios.

 | Scenario  | Description | Links |
 | ------------- | ------------- | ------------- |